Ken Doherty: Career

 Doherty's loss in the 2020 World Championship qualifying meant that he finished the season outside the top 64 and fell out of the tour.
 However, he was given an invitational tour card to continue playing professional snooker in the 2020–21 and 2021–22 seasons.
-The same occurred at his loss in the 2022 World Championship qualifying, for the 2022-23 and 2023-24 seasons.
+The same occurred at his loss in the 2022 World Championship qualifying, for the 2022–23 and 2023–24 seasons, and at the end of the 2023–24 season, when Doherty had dropped to 79 in the world rankings, but was able to remain on the World Snooker Tour after being given a further two-year invitational card by the governing body.

 Playing style

 Despite being most renowned as an intelligent tactician, he is a heavy scorer as well when amongst the balls at close quarters.
 This relatively cautious approach has led to the nickname "Crafty Ken".

-Doherty has played his entire career with a warped cue randomly selected from the cue rack in Jason's, a club where he practised.
+For most of his career, Doherty played with a warped cue randomly selected from the cue rack in Jason's, a club where he practised.
 He humorously revealed that the club manager originally wanted £5 for it, but Doherty haggled him down to £2.
-In his words, "It's warped.
-I must be one of the few professionals playing with a warped cue, but I wouldn't dream of changing it.
-I have got used to holding it in a certain way, with my eye trained on a piece of grain.
+At the 2025 World Snooker Championship qualifiers, Doherty switched to a different cue for the first time in his professional career, likening the change to a "new romance".

 Media work

 Doherty works on TV coverage of snooker matches with the BBC snooker coverage team.
 He became a regular commentator for the BBC starting with the 2009 Masters, following the side-lining of veteran expert Clive Everton.
-During the COVID-19 pandemic, he began working on ITV’s snooker coverage.
+During the COVID-19 pandemic, he began working on ITV's snooker coverage.

 Doherty guested as a presenter on the Morning Show on East Coast FM.
 He presents a sports programme on Sunshine 106.8FM on Saturday mornings.

 Personal life

-Doherty resided in Rathgar, Dublin, and was married from 2001 to Sarah, with whom he has a son named Christian, born in 2007.
-In 2022 Doherty revealed that he and his wife have separated, and that these days he is based in England.
+Doherty married Sarah, who is originally from India, in December 2001.
+The couple resided in Rathgar, Dublin, and have a son, born in 2007.
+In 2022, Doherty revealed that he and his wife had separated amicably.
+He now lives in England.

 Doherty was nearly blinded in 2002 in a bathroom accident; after slipping, he struck an ornament, which narrowly missed his left eye.
-However, the distinctive scar on his right cheek dates back to his seventh birthday, when he fell off a shed roof on to a metal dustbin.
+However, the distinctive scar on his right cheek dates back to his seventh birthday, when he fell off a shed roof onto a metal dustbin.

+Doherty and his family are of Roman Catholic faith.

 In May 2007, Doherty appeared on RTÉ's spoof show Anonymous, heavily disguised as a priest.
 Ostensibly he was a beginner at snooker and received some tips from Alex Higgins, who was initially fooled by the make-up and Doherty's hopeless play.
 However, as "Fr Donoghue" began to clear the table, Higgins' suspicions were aroused and Doherty was eventually rumbled.
-Doherty's disguise was enough to fool his mother and wife.
+Doherty's disguise was enough to fool his mother and his wife.
+In 2020, Doherty made a cameo appearance along with Jack Lisowski and Liang Wenbo in the snooker movie Break.

 Doherty has been a WPBSA player director since 2012.